chisui/dakka/thesis/main.md

 Since Erlang-style concurrency is implemented using the actor model Cloud Haskell already provides a full fledged actor framework for Haskell.
 In addition there are rich facillites to create distributed Haskell system.
 It doesn't make creating distributed systems in Haskell easy but is capable of performing the heavy lifting.

 Unfortunatly Cloud Haskell has to be somewhat oppinionated since some features it provides wouldn't be possible otherwise.
 The biggest problem is the fact that Haskell does not provide a way to serialize functions at all.
 Cloud Haskell solves this through the `distributed-static` package which requires some restrictions in the way functions are defined to work.

-## Akka

-Akka is an actor framework written in scala for the jvm.
-It's one of the most widely used  It heavily leverages functional programming concepts in its implementation.

 # Implementation